glhd/aire/README.md

 ];
 ```

-The second option is to publish custom views via `php artisan vendor:publish --tag=views`
+The second option is to publish custom views via `php artisan vendor:publish --tag=aire-views`
 which gives you total control over component rendering.
 There's a view file for each component
 type (`input.blade.php` etc) as well as for component grouping.
 This gives you the most
 flexibility, but means that you have the maintain your views as Aire releases add new